telecom-se/hpp/lab1-SIMD/README.md

     - `NB_CHANTYPE_IN_256`    : number of elements of type `chanType` that we can store in a AVX register (`__m256`) = 256bits/`sizeof`(`float`=4bytes) = 8 `float`s = 8 channels = 2 pixels
     - `MAX_TIMING_ITERATIONS` : number of repetitions used to time each method

 - NOTE: [The project is configured to use the OpenCV library](https://www.opencv-srf.com/2017/11/install-opencv-with-visual-studio.html).
-Find adequate configuration for your IDE or ask the teacher.
+Find adequate configuration for your IDE.

 > **Task** Intuitively, what performance gains would you expect?